QMUL/wacky/README.md

     ./wacky -u ~/ukwac -l -v 50000 -o ~/output

 ... will scan the directory ~/ukwac for the ukwac files themselves.
 It will then proceed to create a set of summary files, such as the dictionary, the frequency and the total counts into the directory ~/output.
 The dictionary will contain 50000 entries + the unknown entry.
 Finally, wacky will use the *lemmatized* versions of the word.
 For example, the word *working* will be converted / counted as *work*.

+### Adapting to other Corpus

+Wacky is designed to run with the ukwac corpus formatted in a particular way. ukWac entries look something like this:

 ### Command line options